leoncik/LeonardWojcik_4_28102021/README.md

 ## Test the JavaScript form validation

-In order to check if the JavaScript used for checking the form is valid, add the "novalidate" attribute in the balise form, like this :
+In order to check if the JavaScript used for checking the form is valid, add the "novalidate" attribute in the form tag, like this :

 ```html
 <form id="contact-form" name="reserve" action="index.html" method="get" novalidate>